 I have been using this “book review: title of the book” as a standard format where title of the book is the keyword.
 Quite recently I found out “Title of the book – a review” works better, the keyword being at the beginning.
 I will let you know if changing them makes a difference.

 Having a strong permalink or URL to your post is kinda important too.
 Make sure it is not too long or too short.
 And it ideally should contain the keyword.
 In case of a review, I usually include the title, the term review and if that is too short I add the author’s name too.

 One of the major advantage of moving to WordPress is that I got to change all my permalinks (AKA the URLs) and get rid of those dates from them.
 The dates do not have anything with SEO, but I personally didn’t like them because they dated the posts and made the permalinks too long.

-It should not come as a surprise when I say we, readers, have a short attention spans and that shorter paragraphs in your posts work well.
+It should not come as a surprise when I say we, readers, have a short attention spans and that posts with shorter paragraphs work better.
 But including relevant headings to your paragraphs makes the search engine appreciate it better, because you are now telling it see what is important, ie, your heading.

 Make an attempt to use headings (H2) and sub headings (H3) in your post, as relevant.
 If you can, include the keyword in your H2 tags (the headings) without making it too conspicuous.

 Another place to sneak in the keywords is the meta description, which is like the blurb to your post.
 Since it is the first few lines that a reader sees make sure it piques the interest of the reader before they click the link.